-- Who died what was the person's name, if known? - When did the death occur? - Where did the death occur? - What was the cause of death: What physical disease, physical condition, or physical injury (or combination of) caused death? - What was the manner of death: Natural, accident, suicide, homicide, or undetermined?
-3
+- Who died what was the person's name, if known? - When did the death occur? - Where did the death occur? - What was the cause of death: What physical disease, physical condition, or physical injury (or combination of) caused death? - What was the manner of death: Natural, accident, suicide, homicide, or undetermined?5

 The purpose of a medicolegal death investigation is to present medical findings, not to determine civil or criminal liability.
 These findings may be submitted as evidence in criminal or civil proceedings; however, they are medical findings and are not legally binding.
-Throughout this module, when we refer to "medicolegal death investigation" we

-1 Australian Bureau of Statistics, Causes of Death, Australia, 2015, Technical Note 1, available at: https://www.abs.gov.au/AUSSTATS/abs@.nsf/Previousproducts/3303.0Technical%20Note12015 are referring specifically to this non-legally binding fact-finding process, not the criminal investigation process.
+Throughout this chapter, when we refer to "medicolegal death investigation" we are referring specifically to this non-legally binding fact-finding process, not the criminal investigation process.
 The purpose of a criminal investigation is to determine if a crime has been committed, obtain evidence to identify the person responsible for the crime, and to provide the best possible evidence to the prosecutor.
 A judge or jury determines criminal or civil liability.